wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/Graphic/Map-List.md

 - [Mapus #Project#](https://github.com/alyssaxuu/mapus): Mapus is a tool to explore and annotate collaboratively on a map.
 You can draw, add markers, lines, areas, find places to go, observe other users, and much more.

 - [TileMill #Project#](https://github.com/tilemill-project/tilemill): Make maps with OpenStreetMap and Mapnik.

+- [prettymaps #Project#](https://github.com/marceloprates/prettymaps): A small set of Python functions to draw pretty maps from OpenStreetMap data.
+Based on osmnx, matplotlib and shapely libraries.